P&O: Elektrotechniek (Eagle)

 GitLab Registration (Eagle Students)

-Each EAGLE team will get access to a private Gitlab group https://gitlab.esat.kuleuven.be/EAGLE-gitlab/EAGLEX where you also have write access and can create your own repositories.
-We strongly recommend you to use it while developing your project.
-It gives you backup and version control functionalities and facilitates cooperation.
+Each EAGLE team will obtain access to a private Gitlab subgroup https://gitlab.esat.kuleuven.be/EAGLE-gitlab/EAGLEX (X being your team number) where you have write access and can create your own repositories.

 To get access to the repository of your team, proceed as follows:

-Second, the team elects their GitLab Manager.
-The GitLab Manager is responsible for the GitLab-related objectives of the team, and for enforcing the respect of GitLab good practice.
+First, the team elects their GitLab Manager.
+The GitLab Manager is responsible for GitLab regitrations, for the GitLab-related objectives of the team, and for enforcing the respect of GitLab good practice.

 Fourth, the GitLab Manger sends an email to .
 The email includes:

-The subject of the email is “EAGLEX member registration”.
+The subject of the email is “EAGLEX member registration” (replace X with your team number).
 The email must look exactly like this:

 EAGLEX